aimclub/iOpt/docs/source/examples.rst

 To calculate the value of the objective function at a point, we overload the calculate function.
 To estimate the value of the target function, we use the cross_val_score method from the sklearn library with the specific values of the cross-validation parameters and the target metric described above.

-After generating the optimization problem, you need to run the solver to find the optimal combination of hyperparameters.
+After generating the optimization problem, one need to run the solver to find the optimal combination of hyperparameters.
 An example of code running the solver and visualizing the optimization process is presented in Listing 3.28.

 .. code-block:: python
    :caption: Search for the optimal combination of values of continuous and discrete parameters using the iOpt framework